slipx06/sunsynk-power-flow-card/README.md

 |max_power: | Optional | `8000` | Maximun Power draw to calculate animation speed |

 ### Entities
 Entity attributes below have been appended with the modbus register # e.g. `pv2_power_187` to indicate which Sunsynk register should be read when configuring your sensors.
 Replace the default sensors with your own specific sensor names.
 It is important that your sensors read the expected modbus register value.
-If you have missing sensors for any attribute set it to none i.e. `solarday_108: none` and it will use a default value of 0.
+If you have missing sensors for any attribute set it to none i.e. `solarday_108: none`.
+This will hide the sensor data from the card.
+To display a placeholder with a default value of 0 set it to `zero` or and other value i.e. `solarday_108: zero`.

 See the [WIKI](https://github.com/slipx06/sunsynk-power-flow-card/wiki/Sensor-Mappings) for more information on sensor mappings if using other integration methods.